p-groarke/fea_unsigned_map/readme.md

 ## Build
 `fea_unsigned_map` is a single header with no dependencies other than the stl.

+Currently only tested on Windows.

-The unit tests depend on gtest.
-They are not built by default.
+Unit tests and benchmarks are not built by default.
 Use conan to install the dependencies when running the test suite.

 ### Windows
 ```
 mkdir build && cd build
 ..\conan.bat
-cmake .. -A x64 -DBUILD_TESTING=On && cmake --build . --config debug
+cmake .. -A x64 -DBUILD_TESTING=On -DBUILD_BENCHMARKS=On && cmake --build . --config debug
 bin\fea_unsigned_map_tests.exe
+bin\fea_unsigned_map_benchmarks.exe

 // Optionally
 cmake --build . --target install